aurchond/KitchenBuddies/README.md

 We created this app to bring people together in the kitchen and make mealtime a more enjoyable and efficient experience.
 Although the backend is not being hosted anymore after, feel free to check out a short demo video here: https://youtu.be/wGmMyfTvzW0

-If you would like more info on the apps design and the decisions we made, please refer to `Kitchen Buddies Report.pdf`.
+If you would like more info on the app's design and the decisions we made, please refer to `Kitchen Buddies Report.pdf`.